reid-moffat/reid-moffat/README.md

 Private/initial development:
 * An improved version of the traditional Space Invaders game
 * A free [stock price notifier](https://reid-moffat.github.io/stock-alert/) 🤝 *(Not functional yet)*
-* A trip-planning app for tourists to find the best local businesses 🤝
+* A simplified job application organizer 🤝
 * An online Cottage guest book and management system
-* A collection of simple explanations for data structures and algorithms

 ## 📚 My skills